antonc42/cs406-project/DOC.md

 ## Download and Verify

-1. Go to the Internet Systems Consortium website in the dowloads section: [https://www.isc.org/downloads/](https://www.isc.org/downloads/).
-Click on the 'BIND' option under 'Downloads' to expand the availiable downloads.
+1. Go to the Internet Systems Consortium website in the downloads section: [https://www.isc.org/downloads/](https://www.isc.org/downloads/).
+Click on the 'BIND' option under 'Downloads' to expand the available downloads.
 Click on the Download button for the 'Current-Stable' release.
 ![isc downloads](images/isc-site-001.png)

 <div class="page-break"></div>